vlad0syk/delivery-admin-panel/README.md

 ### Backend

-The API can be deployed to any Node.js host (Railway, Render, Heroku, etc.) with:
+The API can also be deployed to Railway, Render, Fly.io, etc. with:

 - `DATABASE_URL` pointing to a PostgreSQL instance
 - `JWT_SECRET` set to a secure random string